Wire Harness Shield

 cults3d

-I don't have a whole lot of experience with the Arduino, but I find that I often use it as a platform to quickly prototype circuits and test out components.
-Since I've only got one, this generally means that I have to pull it from whatever project it happens to be currently connected up to use it for prototyping/debugging something else and hook it back up again later.
-Because of this, I created this simple wiring harness so I can easily move my Arduino from one project to the next and back again with little hassle.
-You can freely insert jumper wires and devices with 0.1" headers with the shield on for prototyping.
-Then when you have the Arduino wired up how you like it, just clamp the jumper wires down to make it a little more permanent.
-I also sometimes wire up miscellaneous connectors for prototyping, like the 15-pin PC joystick connector pictured, and I can connect those directly to the Arduino and not have to worry as much about accidentally pulling wires out as I'm connecting devices and moving them around with the shield installed.
-There's also plenty of space to access the reset button and the ISP header on my Duemilanove board should I need them.
+I've got a basic familiarity with Arduino, but it's usually used for rapid prototyping and testing out components quickly.
+Since I only have one, I often end up removing it from whatever project it's currently connected to in order to use it for something else and then reattach it later.
+Because of this, I created a simple wiring harness that lets me easily move my Arduino between projects without any hassle.
+You can freely insert jumper wires and devices with 0.1" headers on the shield while prototyping.
+Once you've got the Arduino wired up just the way you want it, simply clamp down the jumper wires to make it more permanent.
+I also sometimes wire in miscellaneous connectors for prototyping, such as a 15-pin PC joystick connector like the one pictured.
+With this setup, I can connect those directly to the Arduino without worrying about accidentally pulling out any wires while connecting devices and moving them around with the shield installed.
+There's also plenty of space to access the reset button and the ISP header on my Duemilanove board if needed.

 With this file you will be able to print Wire Harness Shield with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Wire Harness Shield.